slowpard/slowLODGen/README.md

 ***[Kvatch/Anvil/Golden Coast](https://raw.githubusercontent.com/slowpard/slowLODGen/refs/heads/main/meta/examples/Anvil_view.jpg)***

 A bit different benchmark with much more local objects rendered and much less LOD objects in sight, so the gaps are much narrower.
-Will have to merge local rock next!
+Will have to merge local rocks next!

 <img src="meta/benchmarks/Kvatch.png" width="500"/>